MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 Reprinted statements\*†

 † Indicates reports that can be assigned to named printers.
-See “Printers” in the System Administrator’s Guide for more information.
+See "Printers" in the System Administrator's Guide for more information.

 ### Specifying a Receivables Management report option

 Report options include specifications for sorting options and range restrictions for a particular report.
 To print several Receivables Management reports, you must first create a report option.
 Each report can have several different options, so you can easily print the information you need.
 For example, you can create report options for the Aged Trial Balance that show either detailed or summary information.

-*A single report option can’t be used by multiple reports.
+*A single report option can't be used by multiple reports.
 If you want identical options for several reports, you must create them separately.*

 Use the Sales report options windows to create sorting, restriction, printing and email options for the reports that are included in Receivables Management.